simith/builder_session_reinvent2019_fr/docs/04_OTA_SETUP.md

 ![Select thing](ws_code_signing_profile.png?raw=true)

-Fill in the required fields like below,
+Fill in the required fields as shown below,

 ![Select thing](ws_ota_info_provided.png?raw=true)

 1. The firmware image in S3 - Location where you uploaded the new firmware
-2. `/var` in the Pathname of the firmware image on the device - This does not apply as we do not have a filesystem, but the filed is mandatory, hence just put in a string.
+2. `/var` in the Pathname of the firmware image on the device - This does not apply to this workshop as we do not have a filesystem in flash, but the field is mandatory, let us just put in a string.
-3. IAM Role for an OTA Job - We have actual created an IAM Role for this workshop: **ota-update-reinvent-role**, just select that!
+3. IAM Role for an OTA Job - We have created an IAM Role for this workshop named **ota-update-reinvent-role**, let us just select that.

-The policy attached to the IAM Role **ota-update-reinvent-role** looks like this,
+The policy attached to the IAM Role **ota-update-reinvent-role** looks like the below, it provides access to the AWS Services that are required,

+1. S3 - For access to the firmware and storung the signed images
+2. ACM (Amazon Certificate Manager) for signing the firmware, remember we put our Code siging certificate there
+3. AWS IoT core, IAM and Freertos for the various operations required to be done during the Job creation step.

 ```
 {